Management Response

 Responsible Deadline Status Comments

 Explore new partnerships in areas including, but not limited to, open and transparent budgets and monitoring gender responsive revenue raising and allocations.
-UNW/GNP Team and COs 2017/12 Ongoing New partnership with the International Monetary Fund (IMF) is being explored.
+UNW/GNP Team and COs 2017/12 Overdue-Initiated New partnership with the International Monetary Fund (IMF) is being explored.

 Recommendation: RECOMMENDATION 4 (pp. 76-77): Establish a meaningful and mutually productive relationship with the EUD and other donors at the national level (Based on Conclusion 2) As noted in the findings and conclusions, the F4GE programme maintained an excellent relationship with donors, especially the EU, and policy makers at the global level.
 These efforts were instrumental in the inclusion of GE principles in the 2015 FfD conference outcomes and, more generally, in steering the global programme.
 However, these effective relationships were not enjoyed at the local level, where they would be most likely to generate effect for the programme’s outcomes.
 In partnership with the EU, UNW should develop a proactive engagement and strategy to generate greater ownership by EU Delegations.
 This partnership should be formalised with commonly agreed responsibilities and expectations.
 As starting points, UNW should explore: • The feasibility of establishing a Project Steering Committee with EUDs and national partners to facilitate more formalised joint communications and exchanges on F4GE at a strategic level, and close engagement and support of EUD in collaboration with national partners • The possibilities of UNW participation in existing EU Subcommittees such as Good Governance which has responsibility for gender or in Public Financial Sector Reform processes where the EUD is often active. • How future programme design can learn from good practices generated for F4GE by the ITC/ILO component. • In addition to deepening engagement with the EUD, UNW should apply new strategies for strengthening the capacity and accountability of donors in F4GE.
 The aim should be to support donor coordination on gender.
 UNW should collaborate with donors and explore opportunities to engage with donor aid coordination mechanisms and major projects, for example: • Opportunities were clear in particular countries with, for example USAID (GRB), UNICEF (Child Friendly Budgeting), Donor Groups (Public Financial Sector Reform), UN Gender Thematic Groups (GTG), and Donor Gender Coordination Mechanisms. • Explore the feasibility of establishing a multi stakeholder coordination group including donors using the GRB Network as an existing mechanism to engage national partners with donors.